dustinpfister/blog_posts/_posts/lodash_create.md

 In order to give the \_.create method justice I will also need to get into the concept of the prototype object in detail.
 However that is a matter for another post, in a whole other category, for now hopefully this post will help shed some like on the subject of the lodash create method, and its native counterpart.

 There is much more of course when it comes to knowing how to create objects from other objects that are collections with both lodash, and just plain on vanilla javaScript though.
-The lodash create method is just for creating an object with a given prorotype object, and additional objects for its starting properties.
+The lodash create method is just for creating an object with a given prototype object, and additional objects for its starting properties.

+If you enjoyed this post and think that you got something out of it you might want to check out one of my [many other posts on lodash](/categories/lodash/).
+When it comes to working with objects in general there are a whole lot of other lodash methods, and corresponding native alternatives to be aware of.
+Just a few good examples would be the [lodash clone](/2017/10/02/lodash_clone/), and [lodash clone deep](/2017/11/13/lodash_clonedeep/) methods when it comes to the topic of creating copies of objects.